How not to get your bike stolen in the Netherlands

 What should you do when your bike is gone?

-Bikes that are not collected from the Bicycle Depository after three months are used for employment and reintegration projects, or are auctioned off to second-hand dealers.
+Bikes that are not collected from the Bicycle Depot after three months are used for employment and reintegration projects, or are auctioned off to second-hand dealers.

-Many Dutch cities have bicycle depositories, so checking there is worth it if your bike disappears.
+Many Dutch cities have Bicycle Depots, so checking there is worth it if your bike disappears.
 This national Dutch database of lost items often lists bicycles that have been collected by city workers.

 Has your bicycle been stolen?

 Contact the police by phone (0900 8844) or you can fill in a police report online.
-Only when you submit a police report will your bike be added to the stolen bicycle registry that’s maintained by the Dutch police.
+Your bike will then automatically be added to the national bike theft register (fietsdiefstalregister).
+This register is consulted by the police, community service officers (BOAs), and bike sellers who will be able to check if any bicycles they come across have been registered as stolen.
 You also need the police report for insurance reasons.